There Are No Post-Quantum Weakly Pseudo-Free Families in Any Nontrivial Variety of Expanded Groups

 \subsection{Black-Box \headOmega-Algebra Model}

 Babai and Szemer\'edi~\cite{BS84} introduced a model of computation in finite groups, called the black-box group model.
-In that model, elements of a finite group $G$ are represented for computational purposes by bit strings of the same length (depending of $G$) and the group operations in $G$ are performed by an oracle.
+In this model, elements of a finite group $G$ are represented for computational purposes by bit strings of the same length (depending on $G$) and the group operations in $G$ are performed by an oracle.
 Such groups are called black-box groups.
 This model can be naturally generalized to $\Omega$-algebras.

 In this paper, unless otherwise specified, we require every element of a black-box $\Omega$-algebra to be represented by a unique bit string.
 Therefore we can assume that for any black-box $\Omega$-algebra $H$, we have $H\subseteq\B^n$, where $n\in\N$, and the unique representation of each $h\in H$ is $h$ itself.